swiftlysingh/Widgics/README.md

 # [](https://github.com/swiftlysingh/Widgics)Widgics
-### [](https://plausible.io/)Widgets for Plausible Analytics
+### Widgets for Plausible Analytics

-Widgics is an open-source iOS app which enables you to add your plausible analytics directly on your iOS homescreen.
+Widgics is an open-source iOS app which enables you to add your [Plausible Analytics](https://plausible.io/) directly on your iOS homescreen.
 The project is work in progress, and completion depends upon the amount of interest it generates.

 The project uses test-drive agile development processes, where requirements are turned into test cases, and code is improved upon.